DisableGraphics/mediaview/README.md

 ```
 # Usage
 * Since this library uses meson as its build system, you can use the subproject feature to import it into your project.
+* You'll need to create a folder named "subprojects" in your project's root directory, and place the "gifview" folder inside it.
 ## Importing into a project
 * Create a meson.build file and add this line to it:
 ```